Marvel Comics: Marvel Enterprises

 In 1997, Toy Biz bought Marvel Entertainment Group to end the bankruptcy, forming a new corporation, Marvel Enterprises.
 With his business partner Avi Arad, publisher Bill Jemas, and editor-in-chief Bob Harras, Toy Biz co-owner Isaac Perlmutter helped stabilize the comics line.

-In 1998, the company launched the imprint Marvel Knights, taking place just outside Marvel continuity with better production quality.
+In 1998, the company launched the imprint Marvel Knights, taking place "with reduced [Marvel] continuity," according to one history, with better production quality.
 The imprint was helmed by soon-to-become editor-in-chief Joe Quesada; it featured tough, gritty stories showcasing such characters as the Daredevil, the Inhumans, and Black Panther.

 With the new millennium, Marvel Comics emerged from bankruptcy and again began diversifying its offerings.
-In 2001, Marvel withdrew from the Comics Code Authority and established its own Marvel Rating System for comics.
-The first title from this era to not have the code was X-Force #119 (October 2001).
+X-Force #116 X-Force #119 (October 2001) was the first Marvel Comics title since The Amazing Spider-Man #96–98 in 1971 to not have the Comics Code Authority (CCA) approval seal, due to the violence depicted in the issue.
+The CCA, which governed the content of American comic books, rejected the issue, requiring that changes be made.
+Instead, Marvel simply stopped submitting comics to the CCA.
+It then established its own Marvel Rating System for comics.
 Marvel also created new imprints, such as MAX (an explicit-content line) and Marvel Adventures (developed for child audiences).
 The company also created an alternate universe imprint, Ultimate Marvel, that allowed the company to reboot its major titles by revising and updating its characters to introduce to a new generation.

-Some of the company's properties were adapted into successful film franchises, such as the Men in Black movie series (which was based on a Malibu book), starting in 1997, the Blade movie series, starting in 1998, the X-Men movie series, starting in 2000, and the highest grossing series, Spider-Man, beginning in 2002.
+Some of the company's properties were adapted into successful film franchises, such as the Men in Black film series (which was based on a Malibu book), starting in 1997, the Blade film series, starting in 1998, the X-Men film series, starting in 2000, and the highest grossing series, Spider-Man, beginning in 2002.